jeffboody/libvkk/readme.md

 	                          vkk_imageFormat_e format,
 	                          vkk_imageCaps_t* caps);

-The defaultRenderer function can be used to query for the renderer that can draw to the display.
-See the _Renderer_ section for more details.
+The vkk\_engine\_defaultRenderer() function can be used to query for the renderer that can draw to the display.

 	vkk_renderer_t* vkk_engine_defaultRenderer(vkk_engine_t* self);

-The platformCmd function allows the app to send commands to the platform.
+The vkk\_engine\_platformCmd() function allows the app to send commands to the platform.
 There are commands to turn on/off device sensors, play sounds, show the soft keyboard, load a URL in a browser and request platform permissions.
 On Linux, all commands are currently ignored except the EXIT command.

 	typedef enum vkk_platformCmd_s
 	{